-The College has accumulated reserves of £867,806 and cash and short-term investment balances of £1,012,071.
+The College has accumulated reserves of $\pounds 2,243,203$ and cash and short-term investment balances of $\pounds 252,599$.
 The College seeks to achieve a return on income of at least 3%.
 In this way it will increase reserves year on year thereby strengthening the balance sheet.
 The continued generation of retained surpluses will allow the accumulation of significant levels of cash for future investment in facilities by the Group.

-The College has an agreed budget for 2019/20 and a forecast position for 2020/21.
-This shows good financial health across both years.
+The College has an agreed budget for 2020/21.
+This shows good financial health.
 The College generates at least a 3% surplus as a percentage of income each year and forecasts improving liquidity each year.